mrwizard82d1/doctrinae-maea/doctrinae-maea.md

 * Select "Copy > As curs (bash)"
 * Paste curl script into shell script
 * Navigate to https://curl.trillworks.com/#python in another browser
-* Paste curs script into "curl command" text box
+* Paste curl script into "curl command" text box
 * Python script is automatically generated in the "Python requests" text box
 * Copy text from "Python requests" box into Python file
 * Change language to "Node.js"